tvbeat/public/docs/non-weighted.md

 ### **Average Duration ALL**
 Is defined as the average time that all subscribers have spent watching the content or interval in question.
 It is calculated as:
-Total duration / Universe
-It is calculated as:
 ``` Total duration / Universe (#) ```